maghoff/fractal-matrix-api/README.md

 ## How to Build

-You need meson and jinja to build this project.
+You need meson and ninja to build this project.
 Rust and cargo are also needed.

 ```